joshkaura32/AI-Ortho-Task-01Health/README.md

 - **Compute:** a laptop CPU is enough for everything here (a small learned model on this pack trains in minutes, and non-learned pipelines need none).
 If you train, short runs are plenty — there's no prize for tuning.
-- **If a rough shape of the hours helps:** ~1h getting familiar · ~4–5h making your prototype follow instructions · ~1h the shuffle control · the rest on the writeup.
-  Spend them however actually suits your approach.
-- **Questions:** welcome, and normal — [CONTACT EMAIL].
+- **Questions:** welcome, and normal — josh.kaura@32co.com.
 We answer questions about the contract and data, not approach.
-- **Submission:** writeup + `plans/` (zip or link) to [CONTACT EMAIL] by [DEADLINE].
+- **Submission:** writeup + `plans/` (zip or link) to josh.kaura@32co.com, within 7 days
+  of receiving this pack.
 We confirm receipt within one business day.
 Afterwards: a technical conversation about your prototype and how you'd evolve it with more of our data.

 Good luck — we're looking forward to seeing how you think.